 The Sampo Group Remuneration Principles, established by the Board of Directors, are part of Sampo Group's internal governance framework.
 The Remuneration Principles describe the remuneration structure and the principles for setting up remuneration systems in Sampo Group.
 The Remuneration Principles apply to all companies within Sampo Group.

 The core of the Remuneration Principles is that all remuneration systems in Sampo Group shall safeguard the long-term financial stability and value creation of Sampo Group and shall comply with regulatory and ethical standards.
 They shall also be aligned with risk management and thus be designed in parallel with the risk management principles and practices.

-Compensation mechanisms shall encourage and stimulate employees to do their best and surpass their targets.
+Remuneration mechanisms shall encourage and stimulate employees to do their best and surpass their targets.
 Remuneration packages shall be designed to reward fairly for prudent and successful performance.
-At the same time, however, in order to safeguard the interest of other stakeholders, compensation mechanisms shall not generate conflicts of interest and shall not entice or encourage employees to excessive or unwanted risk-taking.
-Risk sensitive but fair and rewarding compensation mechanisms enhance Sampo Group's ability to create stake- and shareholder value.
+At the same time, however, in order to safeguard the interest of other stakeholders, remuneration mechanisms shall not generate conflicts of interest and shall not entice or encourage employees to excessive or unwanted risk-taking.
+Risk sensitive but fair and rewarding remuneration mechanisms enhance Sampo Group's ability to create stake- and shareholder value.

 With regard to the various forms of remuneration, the guiding principles are that:

 Fixed compensation (fixed salary) shall support financial stability by representing a sufficiently high share of the total remuneration.
 Fixed salary shall be fair and competitive but not leading in the market.